ChangING

 We took our first camping trip with Madi when she was 1, she hated the tent.
 If we got near the tent she would scream.
 It was late and rather than make the whole campground suffer we drove around until she fell asleep and then quietly tucked her into bed between Matt and I. She woke up the next morning and was happy and her fear of the tent was gone.
 We had many more camping trips and now we treasure those memories.
 We have video of teaching her to catch a frisbee, unfortunately she caught it with her face, I was holding the camera so it was all Matt’s fault.
 Some of my favorite memories was driving to Bull Shoals Lake in Arkansas in the pickup truck and she would wrap her arms around Matt’s arm and fall asleep.
 Hours were spent in the lake with our black lab, Gabe.
 He would spend his time piling rocks on the beach only to have Madi throw them back in and he would start over.
 Gabe loved the water and we would tie him to her floaty and he would pull her all over and she would laugh.
 We went canoeing in a river that was cold year round and Madi had fallen asleep on the cooler and we tipped a little and she fell in the water.
 That was not the wake up she expected or appreciated.
 Seth came along five years after Madi we graduated to a larger tent and cots but still went to our favorite spot.
 It was a time to get away from work and the world.
 Some of our favorite family memories have included a campfire, tent, bikes and water.

 Madi told us a few days before she passed that she did not want us to be sad forever and that she wanted us to give Adi and Brenton the beautiful memories she had as a child.
 So we bought an RV and headed out on our first road trip to Maine.
-Its kind of laughable that we forgot about all of the annoyances and work that goes along with camping.
-But isn’t that how life is, the truly great things are always going to come with a cost?
-Birth comes with labor pains, children test our patience and so do vehicles (sorry Matt).
+It is kind of laughable that we forgot about all of the annoyances and work that goes along with camping.
+But isn’t that how life is, the truly great things are always going to come with a cost.
+Birth comes with labor pains, children test our patience, and so do vehicles (sorry Matt).

-In the movie RV, Robin Williams says “if you ever want to really find out about yourself, put your family in an RV and drive.”
-I say if you really want to find out about yourself put yourself, husband, two kids and three dogs in an RV and travel 2 full days to your destination.
-There was some testing of our patience and honestly, we kind of failed.
-Both Matt and I did some soul searching and some praying about our attitudes.
+In the movie RV, Robin Williams says, “if you ever want to really find out about yourself, put your family in an RV and drive.”
+I say if you really want to find out about yourself, put yourself, your husband, two kids, and three dogs in an RV and travel two full days to your destination.
+There was some testing of our patience, and honestly, we kind of failed.
+Both Matt and I did some soul-searching and some praying about our attitudes.

-The memories we made, Adi and Brenton learned that the water is really cold this far north, Brenton rode his bike without training wheels for the first time.
-The kids made friends with other campers, some live in their RV full time.
+Again, some of the best moments come with a price.
+The memories we made were worth the annoyances and frustrations.
+Adi and Brenton learned that the water is really cold this far north.
+Brenton rode his bike without training wheels for the first time.
+The kids made friends with other campers.
 They met families from Australia, Newfoundland, and Canada.
-Adi convinced a little girl at the beach that she could control the waves and she was actually really convincing.
-They tried lobster for the first time, we paid them 50 cents to use in the arcade but they tried it.
-We watched a jellyfish wash ashore in Bar Harbor, we laughed at their jokes that really are not funny but when they ask, “was that a good one?”
-I laugh every time.
+Adi convinced a little girl at the beach that she could control the waves, and she was actually really convincing.
+They tried lobster for the first time, we paid them 50 cents to use in the arcade, but they tried it.
+We watched a jellyfish wash ashore in Bar Harbor, and we laughed at their jokes that really were not funny but when they asked, “Was that a good one?”
+I laughed every time.
 Did my heart hurt and did I cry?
-You bet I did, even the most perfect moments have that underlying loss.
-It can’t be helped and while I won’t push it away, I don’t let it steal our joy either.
+You bet I did.
+Even the most perfect moments have that underlying loss.
+I have learned that there is room for one emotion in my body and I can feel them all.

 Thank you Madi for challenging us to be the best version of ourselves now and to continue to find joy and move forward in our faith.
 It is a privilege to share you with your children, to instill the same faith that gave you peace and joy, in them.
 Madi shared this verse with me during her last stay at the Cleveland Clinic.
 She was battling for her faith and I believe she knew her reality before the doctors shared the truth.